-All students living in residence halls must pay the full residence fees, which include room and board.
-Students living in apartment housing may purchase a meal plan through the College's Dining Services.
+All students living in traditional residence halls must pay the full residence fees, which include room and board.
+The cost of apartment housing does not include a meal plan.
+Students living in apartment housing have several meal plan options that can be purchased through the College's Dining Services.